arangodb/docs/3.6/administration-cluster.md

 Note however that if you change the shard keys from their default `["_key"]`, then finding a document in the collection by its primary key involves a request to every single shard.
-However this can be mitigate: All CRUD APIs and AQL support taking the shard keys as a lookup hint.
+However this can be mitigated: All CRUD APIs and AQL support taking the shard keys as a lookup hint.
+Just send them as part of the update / replace or removal operation.

 Furthermore, in this case one can no longer prescribe the primary key value of a new document but must use the automatically